semaphoreP/codeastro/details.md

  * We recommend limiting the amount you eat indoors.
 Southern California weather is typically very nice in the summer, and outdoor dining options are available throughout Pasadena.

+## Recording Policy
+We are going to record to workshop to enable broader access to the materials from Code/Astro.
+We plan on sharing the recordings publicly on Youtube.
+By attending Code/Astro either in-person or remotely, you consent to being recorded.
+Please contact us if you wish to be removed from recordings.